jundalisay/superb/content/en/social/supersociology/principles/part-5/_index.md

 ---
 heading: "Part 5"
-title: "The Merchants"
+title: "The Traders"
 # date: 2022-01-27
 weight: 10
-description: "We list the principles of Supersociology"
+description: "The Traders are equivalent to the Oligarc class in Plato and the Vaeshya class in Hinduism"
 image: "/photos/econ/masa.jpg"
 ---